KILTprotocol/kilt-workshop-101/ctype.md

 }
 ```

-Now this CTYPE is available to us.
+OK, now you've got all you need to create a claim: an identity and a CTYPE.

-Identities and a CTYPE: we've got all we need to create a claim, so let's move on!
+Let's move on!